saurabhch1412/HealthMate/README.md

 Contributing If you would like to contribute to this project, please follow these steps:

 Fork this repository Create a new branch for your feature or bug fix Commit your changes to your branch Create a pull request from your branch to this repository's main branch

-Contact If you have any questions or issues, please contact us at Shivamanand0024@gmail.com.